-Chuck Harry is responsible for overseeing and guiding all of NIC’s outreach and education, research and analytics, as well as the product solutions for the NIC MAP Data Service.
-Prior to joining NIC in 2010, he worked at Cushman & Wakefield, where he held the positions of managing director, Investment Strategies, and managing director, Analytics.
+As NIC’s Chief Operating Officer, Chuck oversees and guides NIC’s market outreach and education, research and analytics, as well as the event programming and logistics, and corporate communications and marketing.
+Prior to joining NIC in 2010, Chuck worked at Cushman & Wakefield, where he held the positions within its Global Capital Markets Group of Managing Director, Investment Strategies, and Managing Director, Analytics.

 Chuck received his Master of Business Administration from the University of North Carolina at Chapel Hill.
 He received a Bachelor of City Planning from the University of Virginia, School of Architecture.

 Head of Research & Analytics

 Lisa oversees NIC’s research and analytics team, which develops actionable, data-driven insights on industry challenges and opportunities and showcases practical examples of how organizations nationwide are embracing opportunities to meet the demands of a changing marketplace.
 Additionally, Lisa oversees a robust research agenda with nationally recognized partners to help the next generation of senior housing and care leaders address evolving and dramatically different consumer preferences and needs.